-Cyprus appears to be back on the radar for property buyers, with property enquiries the highest they have been for some years and property transactions rising month-on-month.
+Cyprus appears to be back on the radar for property buyers, with property inquiries the highest they have been for some years and property transactions rising month-on-month.
 Overseas purchases were up 20% in 2017, and Cyprus is now appearing ever higher up the lists of most popular destinations in which to buy a property.

 Those looking for year-round sunshine and a holiday home in the sun, or moving to Cyprus for a sun-filled retirement have continued to show interest in and buy homes in Cyprus, although the country’s property market is a long way from the boom it experienced some years ago.

-The most popular areas for property buyers are Limassol, Nicosia, Paphos and Larnaca.
-Cyprus has a lot going for it – good weather, a slow pace of life, a low crime rate, fantastic beaches and a low cost of living (20-50% lower than the UK, for example).
+The most popular areas for property buyers are Limassol, Nicosia, Paphos, and Larnaca.
+Cyprus has a lot going for it – good weather, a slow pace of life, a low crime rate, fantastic beaches, and a low cost of living (20-50% lower than the UK, for example).
 Rentals and property prices are relatively cheap, there is a large ex-pat community, and English is spoken widely, along with a number of other languages, such as Russian.

 If you’re planning to move to Cyprus long-term, there are a few key things to be aware of.
 You really need a car to get around, as public transport is not the best.
 Summers are very hot – so be prepared for the heat and look after yourself!

-Despite political uncertainty, Turkey remains a favourite for holiday homeowners and property investors from a wide range of countries, offering a steady property market, stunning coastlines and rich history.
+Despite political uncertainty, Turkey remains a favourite for holiday homeowners and property investors from a wide range of countries, offering a steady property market, stunning coastlines, and rich history.

 Turkey’s property market is booming, with a hike in property values in recent years.
 It is one of the most popular destinations for overseas buyers, either as a holiday home or an investment, regularly featuring in the league tables of the best countries to buy property in.
 The exchange rates have also been a considerable draw for overseas property buyers in Turkey, as the Turkish Lira fought against the US Dollar, in particular.